-Transparent information is also a key aspect of the Programa Tranque (Tailings Programme), a public-private initiative in which we are participating.
-Its aim is to establish an online monitoring system for TSFs and it is being piloted at El Mauro (see Case Study).
+The public availability of information is also a key aspect of the Programa Tranque (Tailings Programme), a Chilean public-private and community initiative to establish an online monitoring system for TSFs, which is being piloted at El Mauro.

 Waste rock and spent ore dumps

 The waste rock we remove to extract ore and the spent ore generated by our leaching process are stored in specially prepared dumps at our mine sites.
 In Chile, the location, operation and closure of these dumps must be authorised by the environmental authorities and SERNAGEOMIN.